braue/stockage/README.md

-# stockpile
+# stockage

 ## what
-Stockpile is a stock trading game that utilizes historical stock data to allow you to simulate an investment journey spanning the 70s/80s to the current day.
+Stockage is a stock trading game that utilizes historical stock data to allow you to simulate an investment journey spanning the 70s/80s to the current day.

 ## how
 - Flask: connects Python with HTML.